api3dao/old-api3-docs/docs/pre-alpha/tutorials/airnode-starter.md

 ### Create a requester

-Run the following to create an on-chain [requester](../protocols/request-response/requester.md) record:
+Run the following to create an on-chain [requester](../protocols/request-response/requester.md) record.
 ```sh
 npm run create-requester
 ```